jtanadi/ProofDrawer/dev/lib/proofPreset/readme.md

 #### `importFromXML(xmlTaggedProof)`
 Import from XML-tagged proof document. `xmlTaggedProof` can be a string or a list (depending on whether the user uses `read()` or `readlines()`).

 XML-tagged proof documents aren't presets, but only a list of proof "groups".
 Each group must be wrapped in `<group>` / `</group>` tags and the first line of each group is its group name.
-Each subsequent line in a group is one item in that group's `contents` list.
+Each subsequent line in a group is an item in that group's `contents` list.

 For example:
 ```